gary-archer/oauth.cloudnative.base/README.md

 ## 2. Pod High Availability

-Storage that surives pod deletion:
+Uses the KIND default storage class to survive pod deletion:

 - [A KIND deployment using persistent volumes](2-kind-persistent-volume/README.md)

 ## 3. Cluster High Availability

-Storage that surives cluster recreation:
+Uses KIND with a custom storage class to survive cluster recreation:

 - [A KIND deployment using external storage](3-kind-external-storage/README.md)